 We will be using SQL Server Management Studio (SSMS) for all our SQL queries.

-- Server name can be ".", "localhost", the machine's name if Kepion is running on your personal machine.
+- Server name can be "." or "localhost"—the machine's name if Kepion is running on your personal machine.
 If Kepion is running in a different location, the machine's IP address is required.

-- Authentication: Windows or assigned login depending on how SSMS was setup.
+- Authentication set to Windows Authentication or assigned login depending on how SSMS was set up.

-Right-click the database that you would like to query.
+Right-click the database that you would like to query—in our case, Integrated Financial Planning.
 Select New Query.

 This will open up a side window where you can enter in text.
-Enter the Execute button when your query is ready.
-Your results should be on the Results tab of your query window.
+Select Execute when your query is ready.
+Your results should be in the Results tab of your query window.

 SELECT

-To select all the columns in a table:
+To view all the columns in a table:

 SELECT * FROM [dbo].[D_Entity];